ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 0x10000: Log message location.
 0xFFFFFFFF: Log always even mask flag is zero.

-#### HIP_VISIBLE_DEVICES:

-For system with multiple devices, it’s possible to make only certain device(s) visible to HIP via setting environment variable, HIP_VISIBLE_DEVICES(or CUDA_VISIBLE_DEVICES on Nvidia platform), only devices whose index is present in the sequence are visible to HIP.

-Runtime : HIP Runtime.
-Applies only to applications using HIP on the AMD platform.

-`export HIP_VISIBLE_DEVICES=0,1`

 #### ROCR_VISIBLE_DEVICES

 A list of device indices or UUIDs that will be exposed to applications